gigaherz/JsonThings/documentation/formats/BlockMaterials.md

 ## "blocks_motion"

 Defines if the block prevents entities from walking through it.
 When false, the block does not block movement.
-Eg. signs.
+E.g. signs.

 Optional.
 Default: true.